 Rev. Kobata has been the Resident Minister of BCSF since March 2009, bringing a wealth of dharma experience from his tenure as a temple minister at White River Buddhist Temple (WA), Hawaii Betsuin (Honolulu), Kahului Hongwanji (Maui) and Makawao Hongwanji (Maui).
 He is appreciated for his interest in and support of all the organizations and affiliates within BCSF, as well as, for his open-hearted engagement with the Interfaith Community.
 His current community involvements include: Japanese American Religious Federation (JARF Board Member), Japanese Community Youth Council (JCYC Board Member) and San Francisco Interfaith Council (SFIC Board Member).

-Elaine is an ordained priest and a BCSF Minister's Assistant and leads the monthly Metta Gathering.
+Elaine is an ordained priest and a BCSF Assistant Minister and leads the monthly Metta Gathering.
 She has been teaching the Essentials of Buddhism since 2008, serves as Buddhist Community Clergy for several SF Hospitals, and partners with the SF Zen Center to provide Meditation and Buddhism in the SF County Jails.
-She is also a founding member of the BCSF LGBTQQ group.
+She is also a founding member of the BCSF LGBTQ+ group.

-David is an ordained priest and a BCSF Minister's Assistant.
+David is an ordained priest and a BCSF Assistant Minister.
 He leads ongoing monthly Dharma Discussions, topics include the Tannisho and Shoshinge.
 He is currently completing his Kyoshi certification.

-Keisuke is an ordained priest and a BCSF Minister’s Assistant.
+Keisuke is an ordained priest and a BCSF Assistant Minister.
 He shares his dharma message in Japanese on the 4th Sunday of each month.
 He was born and raised in Tokyo, as an heir of Kyōnenji in Hiroshima, then moved to SF in 2012 to pursue an education in hospital chaplaincy.